 Stewart B. Koyiyumptewa received his BA from the University of Arizona in 1999.
-He is currently the archivist for the Hopi Cultural Preservation Office.
+He is Program Manager for the Hopi Cultural Preservation Office.

 Anton Daughters is an assistant professor of anthropology at Truman State University.
 He received his PhD from the University of Arizona in 2010 and was an Andrew W. Mellon Postdoctoral Fellow at Cornell College from 2010 to 2012.